Pacific temperate rainforests: Ecology

 The ecosystem of Pacific temperate rainforests is so productive that the biomass on the best sites is at least four times greater than that of any comparable area in the tropics.
-In sheer mass of living and decaying material - trees, mosses, shrubs, and soil - these forests are more massive than any other ecosystem on the planet.
-In part, this is due to the rarity of fire.
-Unlike drier forests, which burn periodically, temperate rain forests are naturally subject to only small-scale disturbances, such as blow-downs and avalanches.
+These forests are more massive than any other ecosystem on the planet with the uncountable mass of both living and decaying material.
+One of the reasons behind this is the rarity of fire.
+Unlike drier forests that can catch fire periodically, temperate rainforests experience small-scale disturbances like avalanches and blow-downs.

-This rain forest spans a wide range of latitude - from about 40 degrees north to about 60 degrees north.
-The differences in climate from south to north create several major forest zones, characterized by different species.
+This type of rainforest has a large latitude range from about 40 degrees north to about 60 degrees north.
+The climate differences from north to south create a few important forest zones, which are distinct due to the different plant and animal species that reside in them: